What is whiplash?

 Whiplash is an injury to the soft tissues of the neck that occurs from a sudden jerking or “whipping” of the head.
 This type of motion strains the muscles and the ligaments of the neck beyond their normal range of motion.
 Whiplash often occurs when a vehicle stops suddenly in a car crash or is struck from behind.
 Either of these two actions causes things in the vehicle to be thrown forward – including passengers.
 A seat belt will keep a person’s body from being thrown forward, but the head may snap forward, then backward, causing a whiplash injury in the neck.
 In addition to car accidents, whiplash can be caused by roller coasters and other amusement park rides, sports injuries, or being punched or shaken.

-Chiropractic care works on correcting misalignments that cause headaches and relieving symptoms associated with tension headaches.
+Chiropractic care works on correcting complications and relieving pain associated with whiplash injuries.
 To see if chiropractic may be able to help you, call (320) 257-0360 today for a complimentary consultation.